-One of the most arresting and stylistically dazzling sections of Hutu Pāinu, 'Les Fêtes du Tiurai'/'The Festival of July' recounts the Tahitian celebrations surrounding the French national holiday of 14 July.
-It is also the chapter in which sensations of smell and touch are the richest and most varied, though certainly vision and sound are not neglected.
-The central role of fragrance in particular in denoting festive spaces is explored by Lucienne A. Roubin - but contrary to what we will see in the chapter 'Les Fêtes du Tiurai', the examples Roubin chooses all denote 'fragrant' smells as positive and banish 'foul' smells from the festival space or denote them negatively; in one instance, 'dirty water smelling of slime' is even used to mark a monstrous being come to attack the festival participants (Roubin 2006: 128-35).
-She emphasizes the dangerous nature of 'the malodorous' as opposed to 'the pleasant influx' (Roubin 2006: 135): Sophie's experience at this French-Tahitian festival, as we shall see, seems in contrast to both blur and expand the boundaries of permissible smells in a festival space, including some normally marked as foul and excluding others habitually marked as fragrant.
-In reading this twenty-page chapter one is struck both by the intensity of sensual experience, and even more so by the variety of this experience.
-As the chapter opens, 'la rue résonne d'un bruit lointain s'amplifiant peu à peu en un vacarme rythmé, qui envahit tout l'espace ambiant et fait vibrer intérieurement le corps tout entier' (Teissier-Landgraf 2004: 105).
+One of the most arresting and stylistically dazzling sections of Hutu Pāinu, 'Les Fêtes du Tiurai' ('The Festival of July') recounts the Tahitian celebrations surrounding the French national holiday of July 14.
+It is also the chapter in which sensations of smell and touch are richest and most varied, though certainly vision and sound are not neglected.
+The central role of fragrance in denoting festive spaces has been explored theoretically by Lucienne Roubin.
+The examples Roubin uses, however, all denote 'fragrant' smells as positive.
+Conversely, 'dirty water smelling of slime' is used in one festival to mark a monstrous being come to attack the participants (2006: 128-135).
+Roubin emphasizes the dangerous nature of 'the malodorous' as opposed to 'the pleasant influx' (135).
+In contrast, Sophie's experience at this festival both blurs and expands the boundaries of permissible smells in a festival space.
+As the chapter opens, 'la rue résonne d'un bruit lointain s'amplifiant peu à peu en un vacarme rythmé, qui envahit tout l'espace ambiant et fait vibrer intérieurement le corps tout entier' (105).
 Ironically, the author's rich vocabulary of sound here serves to describe not a communicative event, but a corporeal experience closer to dance.
-Not long after this, 'la bonne odeur de beignets firifiri chauds envahit les rues' (Teissier-Landgraf 2004: 105).
+Not long after this, 'la bonne odeur de beignets firifiri chauds envahit les rues' (105).
 The theme of sensory invasion is repeated, underlining the difference between these types of experiences and the carefully controlled visual and auditory circumstances of Sophie's home - where her mother attempts to discipline and control - and especially school, where the Catholic sisters explicitly forbid all things Tahitian.

-Later, 'soudain le son des tambours explose' (Teissier-Landgraf 2004: 108), and 'le jeu du tā'iri hō'ē l'émerveille ... créant en son milieu [du tō'ere] des sons graves et résonnants, et aux extrémités des sons aigus et secs.
-Une indicible envie de danser l'assaille' (Teissier-Landgraf 2004: 108).
-Again the theme of 'resonance' and its connection to the body and dance is evoked, while the term 'invasion' is augmented by the closely allied 'assault', again underlining the way in which it is difficult to shield and control bodies exposed to these sensual experiences.
-The situation reaches an orginstic climax as 'les sons gambadent, s'appellent, se répondent, s'unifient un instant, puis disparaissent, cédant la place aux chants entonnés par une foule rieuse et débonnaire...toutes races confondues' (Teissier-Landgraf 2004: 109).
-Soon the entire crowd breaks out into dance, 'les corps s'agitent aussitôt, frénétiquement' (Teissier-Landgraf 2004: 111).
+Later, 'soudain le son des tambours explose' (108), and 'le jeu du tā'iri hō'ēl'émerveille...créant en son milieu des sons graves et résonnants, et aux extrémités des sons aigus et secs.
+Une indicible envie de danser l'assaille' (108).
+Again the theme of 'resonance' and its connection to the body and dance is evoked, while the term 'invasion' is augmented by the closely allied 'assault,' again underlining the way in which it is difficult to shield and control bodies exposed to these sensual experiences.
+The situation reaches an orgiastic climax as 'les sons gambadent, s'appellent, se répondent, s'unifient un instant, puis disparaissent, cédant la place aux chants entonnés par une foule rieuse et débonnaire...toutes races confondues' (109).

+Soon the entire crowd breaks out into dance, 'les corps s'agitent aussitôt, frénétiquement' (111).

 Both the power and the confusing ephemerality of this non-linguistic sound are made clear: categories of age, gender, race and class briefly vanish into the form of the 'crowd'.
-This type of sound not only invades individual bodies in potentially threatening ways that can overcome linguistic and discursive modes of control exercized through speech and text, but melds bodies together in an undifferentiated, uncontrolled mass.
-Indeed, 'les danses folkloriques ont très mauvaise presse à l'école', Sophie knows (Teissier-Landgraf 2004: 110; emphasis added), and her mother adds that 'ces indigenes n'ont vraiment aucun goût' (Teissier-Landgraf 2004: 112).
+This type of sound not only invades individual bodies in potentially threatening ways which can overcome linguistic and discursive modes of control exercized through speech and text, but melds bodies together in an undifferentiated, uncontrolled mass.
+Indeed, 'les danses folkloriques ont très mauvaise presse à l'école', Sophie knows, (110; italics our own), and her mother adds that 'ces indigènes n'ont vraiment aucun goût' (112).

 Immediately following this scene, the text ironizes on the word 'taste'.
-First local beer, fresh orange juice and sugar cane are 'dégustés' in the open air, 'parfumée de l'odeur des récifs' (Teissier-Landgraf 2004: 112).
+First local beer, fresh orange juice and sugar cane are 'dégustés' in the open air, 'parfumée de l'odeur des récifs' (112).
 These lines mock the French metaphorical 'tastes' mentioned by Sophie's mother by confronting them with the concrete tastes of Tahiti, and also return us to the theme of strong smell, the sensation so opposed to French bourgeois 'good tastes'.